getindata/flink-http-connector/README.md

 your own custom http connector.
 The mappings from columns to the json request are supplied in the query creator configuration parameters `gid.connector.http.request.query-param-fields`, `gid.connector.http.request.body-fields` and `gid.connector.http.request.url-map`.

+### Format considerations

+#### For http requests
 In order to use custom format, user has to specify option `'lookup-request.format' = 'customFormatName'`, where `customFormatName` is the identifier of custom format factory.

-Additionally, it is possible to pass query format options from table's DDL.
+Additionally, it is possible to pass custom query format options from table's DDL.
 This can be done by using option like so: `'lookup-request.format.customFormatName.customFormatProperty' = 'propertyValue'`, for example
 `'lookup-request.format.customFormatName.fail-on-missing-field' = 'true'`.